johnadan/johnadan/README.md

 ### Hey!
 I'm John McLem Adan 👋
 🔭 I’m a Full-Stack Web Developer at ZPHEN, a start-up e-commerce platform for hardware stores in the Philippines.
 <br>
-🔭 Outside work, I help out in building and maintaining our local tech community at http://pwapilipinas.org/
+🌱 I’m currently learning the TALL Preset (TailwindCSS, AlpineJS, Laravel, and Livewire) which is the tech stack that we are using right now in the company.
 <br>
-🌱 I’m currently learning the TALL Preset (TailwindCSS, AlpineJS, Laravel, and Livewire) which is the tech stack that we are using.
+🔭 Outside work, I help out in building and maintaining our local tech community at http://pwapilipinas.org/
 <br>
 📫 Have a project you'd like to talk about?
 Shoot me an email at mclemadan@gmail.com
 <!--